Kong/lua-resty-worker-events/README.markdown

 - BREAKING: the return values from `poll` (and hence also `post` and `post_local`) changed to be more lua-ish, to be truthy when all is well.
+- feature: new option `shm_retry` to fix "no memory" errors caused by memory fragmentation in the shm when posting events.
 - fix: fixed two typos in variable names (edge cases)

 0.3.3, 8-May-2018